In this Article

 A Master of Business Administration (MBA) in international business is a graduate degree designed for professionals who want to work in management positions in the global marketplace.
 The degree provides a broad curriculum that covers advanced business concepts and their practical application in the complex world of international commerce.

 An MBA is one of several degrees in international business.
 It differs from a master's in international business, which focuses on international affairs.
 An MBA in international business, in contrast, focuses on general business disciplines such as business administration, finance, accounting, and human resources at an advanced level.

 An MBA in international business provides a broad curriculum that covers advanced business concepts and their practical application in the complex world of international commerce.

 The international business portion of the MBA curriculum is usually offered as a concentration.
 This allows students to gain the foundational education that defines an MBA, plus specialized knowledge that imparts a global business perspective.
 Coursework emphasizes global trends, politics, economies, and cultures, and how to succeed in different markets.

-While program prerequisites vary by school, you are likely to need some or all of these requirements for admission to a program for an MBA in international business.
+While program prerequisites vary by school, you will need to meet some or all of these business school admission requirements to pursue an MBA in international business.

 The curriculum for an MBA in international business varies by program, but some common courses include:

 Internship or capstone project requirements vary by program.
 A capstone project requires you to put what you've learned into practice.
 This often involves analyzing a strategic business question and working with a company to resolve it.

 The opportunity for this type of real-world experience, especially abroad, can be invaluable.

 "Just getting abroad is a wonderful way to get started," says Ralph Jagodka, MBA, EdD, professor of business management at Mt.
 San Antonio College.
 "If there is any way that they can travel early in their career in any type of study abroad or work abroad program, students should definitely take advantage of it."